bonitasoft/bonita-doc/md/ldap-synchronizer.md

 bonita_user_custominfo_policy = full
 ```

-Synchronize all 'Custom Information'.
-If a 'Custom Information' is not declared in mapper.properties, or the Ldap doesn't have the property, it is set to null
+Synchronize all 'Custom User Information'.
+If a 'Custom User Information' is not declared in mapper.properties, or the Ldap doesn't have the property, it is set to null

 | LDAP object | LDAP property | Synchronization |
 |:------------|:--------------|:---------------------------|